S-ENDA/DMH/documentation/practicalGuides_NETCDF.md

 **Workflow**

-- Define your dataset
+- Define your dataset, some help can be found at [CF conventions](https://cfconventions.org/)

-- Create a NetCDF-CF file
+- Create a CF-NetCDF file with neccary attributes

+  * Add units, long_name and standard_name(if possible) to data variables
-  * Add discovery metadata as global attributes
+  * Add discovery metadata as global attributes to the dataset, also see [adc.met.no](https://adc.met.no/node/4) and/or the [met handbook](https://metno.github.io/data-management-handbook/#_climate_and_forecast_conventions_cf)
-  * Add variables and use metadata following the link: [CF conventions](https://cfconventions.org/)

-- Store the NetCDF-CF file in a suitable location, and distribute it via thredds or another dap server
-- Register your dataset in a searchable catalog

-  * Test that your dataset contains the necessary discovery metadata and create an MMD xml file
-  * Test the MMD xml file
-  * Push the MMD xml file to the discovery metadata catalog
+For a full example see [create timeseries](./src/notebooks/create_timeseries.html)